mattermost/docs/source/guides/postgres-migration.rst

 It's possible that some words in the ``Posts`` and ``FileInfo`` tables can exceed the `limits of the maximum token length <https://www.postgresql.org/docs/11/textsearch-limitations.html>`__ for full text search indexing.
 In these cases, we recommend dropping the ``idx_posts_message_txt`` and ``idx_fileinfo_content_txt`` indexes from the PostgreSQL schema, and creating these indexes after the migration by running the following queries:

-To drop indexes, run the following commands before the migration:
+To drop indexes, run the following commands before the migration (These are included in the script, so you may not need to run these manually):

 .. code:: sql